hongzhonglu/vivarium/doc/getting_started.rst

 That said, you *can* run agents on your own instead of using Shepherd.

-.. note:: If you run a simulation using this method that includes
+..
+WARNING:: If you run a simulation using this method that includes
     stopping and/or starting agents, the agents will stop, but new ones will not start.
 For example if your cell divides, the agent you started for the mother cell will stop, but the daughter cells will